elastest/elastest-service-manager/docs/dev-doc.md

 ## Continuous Test and Integration
 There is a `Jenkinsfile` in the root of this project that defines the Jenkins pipeline that executes all tests and if successful builds and pushes a new docker image to docker hub.
 This pipeline also generates the required code coverage statistics - [![codecov](https://codecov.io/gh/elastest/elastest-service-manager/branch/master/graph/badge.svg)](https://codecov.io/gh/elastest/elastest-service-manager)

+Once the set of tests have executed, a second set of smoke tests are then executed.
+You can see that [test pipeline here](https://github.com/elastest/elastest-service-manager/blob/master/tests/e2e/Jenkinsfile).

 ## Notes

 To build the swagger-codegen [tool yourself](https://github.com/swagger-api/swagger-codegen/tree/master#building)